fretje/ServerlessPrintingDocs/crystalreportsapi.md

 ## CrystalReportsApi

-There is only one method here **`api/report`**.
+### api/Report

 This method accepts an xml file with data and options (the same file that can be supplied to ReportDaemon) and generates and returns a pdf document.
 When a `clientId` is supplied, the document is also sent to blob storage (for the client to print).
-When `showPreview` is set to true, the client will show a preview, while in the other case it directly prints.

 It is a REST POST api that only accepts 'multipart/form-data' content.
 A request can contain multiple files, but needs at least one xml file.
-It can also contain a "clientId" parameter and a "showPreview" parameter.
+It can also contain a "ClientId" parameter (necessary when you want the document to be printed somewhere).
 The service will also return the generated document.

 In the case of multiple documents in the xml, only the first one will be returned,